Policy last updated

 Guest speakers

 General religious education classes or events may include guest speakers who are representatives of a particular faith to explain the workings and belief structures of their religion.
 However, the guest speakers must not provide instruction in their religion or promote the religion.
 They must comply with the department’s policy on Visitors in Schools.
-For information about organisations that can provide guest speakers representing particular religions, refer to Guest speakers for Teaching about world religions in the Resources tab of this topic.
+For information about organisations that can provide guest speakers representing particular religions, refer to Teaching about world religions in the Resources tab of this topic.

 Related policies